Important tips for online applications for admission

 The Program Information section of the Graduate School application includes an item asking applicants which program they wish to pursue.

-Applicants with Master’s degrees in a psychology or counseling related area should first select “COLLEGE OF EDUCATION” and then select “Collaborative Program in Counseling Psychology Ph.D.” (not “Counseling Programs,” which refers to programs in Counselor Education).
+Applicants with Master’s degrees in a psychology or counseling related area should first select “College of Health Professions” and then select “Collaborative Program in Counseling Psychology Ph.D.” (not “Counseling Programs,” which refers to programs in Counselor Education).

 Applicants with Bachelor’s degrees in psychology or extensive psychology backgrounds should first select “BUCHTEL COLLEGE OF ARTS AND SCIENCES” and then select “Counseling Psychology (M.A.-Ph.D.).”
 Currently, no supplemental forms are required for applicants to the Collaborative Program in Counseling Psychology (the Department of Counseling forms listed are for Counselor Education).